scylladb/scylladb/docs/cql/compaction.rst

 * Time-window Compaction Strategy (`TWCS`_)

 This page concentrates on the parameters to use when creating a table with a compaction strategy.
-If you are unsure which strategy to use or want general information on the compaction strategies which are available to Scylla, refer to :doc:`Compaction Strategies </architecture/compaction/compaction-strategies>`.
+If you are unsure which strategy to use or want general information on the compaction strategies which are available to ScyllaDB, refer to :doc:`Compaction Strategies </architecture/compaction/compaction-strategies>`.

 Common options
 ^^^^^^^^^^^^^^